 Lead the way in promoting a circular economy during construction and the life of the development ensuring prevention, reuse and recycling of waste reduce the impact on the environment and facilitate more sustainable use of resources for the benefit of society and the planet.
-Contractors and residents will be supported to generate the minimum amount of waste that is practicable, keeping waste as high up the waste hierarchy as possible with a target to work towards 100% diversion of all wastes from landfill through a year-on-year reduction in household total waste.
+Contractors and residents will be supported to generate the minimum amount of waste that is practicable , keeping waste as high up the waste hierarchy as possible with a target to work towards 100% diversion of all wastes from landfill through a year-onyear reduction in household total waste.

-- Manage all wastes generated from the development in a sustainable manner to reduce both its quantity and impact on climate change, and to maximise resource efficiency and circularity. - Storage space and collection systems will be designed-in to buildings and facilities allowing for maximum segregation of waste of all types including dry recycling, food recycling and garden waste whilst facilitating improved quality recyclate and less residual waste. - Embed an understanding of waste through stewardship by developing skills and support through proactive education, engagement and enforcement ensuring residents and occupiers of all buildings understand how to achieve higher levels of waste prevention, reuse, recycling, and composting. - Ensure services are accessible by all members and users of the community ensuring participation in, and a strong contribution to, the sustainable management of wastes generated. - Considered street design to provide efficient and safe access paths and allow for future resilience to collection services and transfer of activities. - Waste storage facilities across the development will enable safe and convenient segregation and collection, and avoid hazards for collection workers and do not give rise to adverse amenity or recreation impacts such as odour and are complementary to the street scene and character of the area. - Consider the lifespan of materials used in construction of all buildings and avoid unnecessary waste by ensuring they either reusable or recyclable at the end of their lifespan.
+- Manage all wastes generated from the development in a sustainable manner to reduce both its quantity and impact on climate change, and to maximise resource efficiency and circularity. - Storage space and collection systems will be designed-in to buildings and facilities recycling and garden waste whilst facilitating improved quality recyclate and less residual waste. - Embed an understanding of waste through stewardship by developing skills and support through proactive education, engagement and enforcement ensuring residents and occupiers of all buildings understand how to achieve higher levels of waste prevention, reuse, recycling, and composting. - Ensure services are accessible by all members and users of the community ensuring generated. - Considered street design to provide efficient and safe access paths and allow for future resilience to collection services and transfer of activities. - Waste storage facilities across the development will enable safe and convenient to the street scene and character of the area. - Consider the lifespan of materials used in construction of all buildings and avoid lifespan.